RichieOrito/RichieOrito/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a Humanitarian Poverty Web App
+- 🔭 I’m currently working on a Humanitarian Poverty Web App.
-- 🌱 I’m currently learning Javascript/Typescript/React/Kotlin/Android Development
+- 🌱 I’m currently learning Javascript/Typescript/React/Kotlin/Android Development.
-- 👯 I’m looking to collaborate on Anything that is out there to improve on human lives
+- 👯 I’m looking to collaborate on Anything that is out there to improve on human lives.
-- 🤔 I’m looking for help with Competitive Programming
+- 🤔 I’m looking for help with Competitive Programming.
-- 💬 Ask me about anything related with technology
+- 💬 Ask me about anything related with technology.
 - 📫 How to reach me: oritorichie2@gmail.com
 - ⚡ Fun fact: Living healthy is an art you should try it.